MBA

 3. Start-up pathway - if you're interested in becoming a entrepreneur, this pathway is specifically designed to support you with developing of a new venture idea.

-These modules are those we currently offer and may be subject to change.
+These are the current planned modules on this course and may be subject to change.

 Professional Experience Year

 This course also offers the option of a Professional Experience Year.
 This programme combines dynamic career modules with flexible placement opportunities.
-After completing your first year of study, you'll then complete a full year of Professional Experience training as part of your degree.
+After completing your first year of study, you'll then spend the next academic year completing your Professional Experience training as part of your degree.
 This will give you real career experience.
 This unique opportunity offers you distinct paths to build your expertise.

 Find out more about our Professional Experience Year